LucasPaetow/FLIP-Animation/readme.md

 ```

-Again, on the next possible repaint the changes get reverted, but this time with an easing.
+Again, on the next possible repaint, the changes get reverted, but this time with an easing.
 So it falls back into its original shape with a nice and smooth transition

 #### Things to consider

-- This works well with shapes that stay the way they are.
-Like animating a small rectangle in a bigger one or moving an element around the screen.
-Even small changes might look off, e.g. border-radius might change on a different size
+- Some CSS properties (especially `border-radius`) might look different during this process and ruin the illusion.

+For example: a 200x200px box with 'border-radius: 20px' and `transform: scale(0.5)` looks different than a 100x100px box with the same border-radius (percentage based values work, though)

-- It gets complicated fast, if multiple elements are affected, since it has to be done for each element (modern frameworks might help reduce the complexity)
+- Beware: since it has to be done for each element, it gets complicated fast, especially if multiple elements are affected (modern frameworks might help reduce the complexity)